-Despite the challenges facing the UK economy and financial services sector following the Covid-19 pandemic, Castle Trust Bank remains well capitalised with significant levels of surplus liquidity.
+Despite the challenges facing the UK economy, Castle Trust Bank remains well capitalised with significant levels of surplus liquidity.
 This robust balance sheet will enable the Bank to pursue its growth plan and to be in a strong position to engage in strategic opportunities were they to arise in the market.

-Streamlined Energy and Carbon Report Regulations ("SECR") disclosure
+Streamlined Energy and Carbon Report Regulations ("SECR") disclosure (unaudited)